AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 **Actions**

 * Embed the `VisitorAPI.js` file on your webpages.
-* Read about the [available configurations for the Visitor ID/API service](https://experienceleague.adobe.com/docs/id-service/using/reference/requirements.html){target=_blank}.
+* Read about the [available configurations for the Visitor ID/API Service](https://experienceleague.adobe.com/docs/id-service/using/reference/requirements.html){target=_blank}.
 * After the `VisitorAPI.js` file is loaded, use the `Visitor.getInstance` method to initialize using the necessary configurations you need.
-* Familiarize yourself with all the [available methods](https://experienceleague.adobe.com/docs/id-service/using/id-service-api/methods/get-set.html){target=_blank}.
+* Familiarize yourself with the [available methods](https://experienceleague.adobe.com/docs/id-service/using/id-service-api/methods/get-set.html){target=_blank}.

 +++